jayree/sfdx-plugin-manifest/README.md

                                                                                     this command invocation

 DESCRIPTION
-  Creates a manifest and destructiveChanges manifest using 'git diff' data.
+  Use this command to create a manifest and destructiveChanges manifest file based on the difference (git diff) of two git refs.

   You can use all ways to spell <commit> which are valid for 'git diff'.
   (See https://git-scm.com/docs/git-diff)